telerik/teststudio-docs/docs/automated-tests/test-execution/quick-execution.md

 ## Options to Modify for the Quick Test Run

 Test Studio provides multiple options that ease you in executing the tests and debugging any encountered failures.
-The most used settings are added in the ___Quick Test Execution___ ribbon for quick access.
+The most used settings are added in the __Tests__ ribbon for quick access.
 For more details on the quick access options, see the articles below:

 - <a href="/automated-tests/test-execution/quick-run-browsers" target="_blank">Set Preferred Browser</a>
 - <a href="/automated-tests/test-execution/quick-run-browsers#calibrate-browsers" target="_blank">Calibrate the Browsers</a>